 Constantine based his design of the Senate armchairs—today’s chairs are copies—on a sketch from an 1807 book on English furniture.
 His chairs reflected the influence of the then-popular French Empire and English Regency designs.
 Unlike the more commonplace House chairs, which he upholstered in black horsehair fabric, Constantine covered the Senate pieces in red morocco leather.

-Prior to the tradition of inscribing names in the Senate Chamber desk drawers, it is difficult to verify the desks’ 19th-century assignees.
-For many years Senate doorkeepers closely guarded such privileged information.
-Isaac Bassett, who worked in the Senate Chamber from 1831 to 1895, feared that souvenir hunters might damage the historic furniture if it was widely known which pieces were used by such famous senators as Daniel Webster, Henry Clay, or John C. Calhoun.
+The easiest method of tracing desk occupancy prior to 1985 is to read the senators’ names written inside the desk drawers.
+These inscriptions appear to be a 20th-century tradition; the earliest recorded names date to the first decade of the 1900s.
+It is more difficult to verify the desks’ 19th-century assignees.
+For many years, Senate doorkeepers closely guarded such privileged information.
+Isaac Bassett, who worked in the Senate Chamber from 1831 to 1895, feared that souvenir hunters might damage the historic furniture if it were widely known which desks were used by such famous senators as Daniel Webster, Henry Clay, or John C. Calhoun.

 The climactic scene of the classic 1939 film Mr. Smith Goes to Washington features Jefferson Smith, played by Jimmy Stewart, delivering an impassioned filibuster in the Senate Chamber.
 Because director Frank Capra was not permitted to film in the Chamber, he ordered the construction of a replica of the Chamber, complete with an entire set of reproduction Chamber desks fabricated by the Angelus Furniture Manufacturing Co. of Los Angeles.
 Director Otto Preminger brought Capra’s original set out of storage for use in his own 1962 film about the Senate, Advise and Consent, based on Allen Drury’s Pulitzer Prize–winning novel.